techidaily/site-win11-tips/source/_posts/mastering-cost-tracking-for-wi-fi-in-windows-11.md

 6. Enable the toggle next to**Metered connection** to set the Wi-Fi network as metered.
 If you want to set the network as an unmetered connection, disable the toggle.
 ![Enable or Disable Metered Connection in Windows 11 Using Settings App](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/enable-or-disable-metered-connection-in-windows-11-using-settings-app.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/C3cJe7Wgn6I?si=EckDFML-VJ_2sYz8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Note that you'll have to repeat the above steps for each Wi-Fi network separately.
 Following that, Windows will remember your network preferences.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/UUPt2zKtJ5k?si=LLHdsFDLzVByJsKj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 2\.
 Enable or Disable Wi-Fi Metered Connections via the Command Prompt